Description

 Applying this definition to our asset in some examples:

-• The ratio of return and volatility (Sharpe) over 5 years of VanEck Vectors Gaming ETF is 0.07, which is lower, thus worse compared to the benchmark SPY (0.6) in the same period.
+• The risk / return profile (Sharpe) over 5 years of VanEck Vectors Gaming ETF is 0.03, which is smaller, thus worse compared to the benchmark SPY (0.63) in the same period.

 Sortino: